 To avoid PDF problems, keep these guidelines in mind:

-- NIH only accepts attachments in PDF format.
-Do not submit attachments in other formats such as Microsoft Word, Word Perfect, etc. Other formats may be allowed through Grants.gov but are not accepted by NIH and will result in a submission error.
+All application attachments MUST be in PDF format.
+Do not submit attachments in other formats such as Microsoft Word, Excel, etc. Other formats may be allowed through Grants.gov but are not accepted by NIH and will result in a submission error.

-- Note that all PDF attachments must be submitted as individual files.
-Although some software packages allow bundling of multiple PDFs into a single file, eRA systems cannot support “Bundling” or “Portfolio” features at this time.
+All PDF attachments must be submitted as individual files.
+Although some software packages allow bundling of multiple PDFs into a single file, eRA systems cannot support “Bundling” or “Portfolio” features.
 In some cases, an error message rather than the bundled file is inserted into the application image without notification of an error to the user.
 Be sure to carefully check your application image.

-- A 0 byte attachment is an invalid PDF.
+A 0 byte attachment is an invalid PDF.
+Grants.gov recommends keeping size of attachments to 100 MB or less.